Formaldehyde and Formalin: What They Are and How to Ship Them Safely

 We ship formalin to resin manufacturers, textile processors, and chemical distributors across North America.
 Our carrier network includes operators with the right equipment, hazmat certifications, and driver training for this demanding product.

 Every formalin shipment gets multi-class hazmat documentation, equipment compatibility verification, temperature assessment for the lane and season, and a dedicated account manager who understands the product's unique requirements.
-Call 732-817-0401 or request a quote.
+We pre-qualify carriers for formaldehyde experience, verify their safety records, and ensure they have proper insurance coverage for corrosive and toxic materials.

 Frequently Asked Questions